A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Introduction

-However, the quality and rigorous evaluation of LLM-generated data is of paramount importance.
+However, rigorously evaluating the quality of LLM-generated data is of paramount importance.
 It is well-known that high-quality data significantly enhance LLM performance; for example, enforcing simple correctness criteria on synthetic examples can be as vital as increasing dataset size for downstream performance \citep{iskander-etal-2024-quality}.
-In contrast, low-quality data can severely degrade model performance and impact real-world applications.
+In contrast, low-quality data can severely degrade model performance and undermine real-world applications.
 At the model level, theory and large-scale experiments on repeated training over generated corpora reveal that uncontrolled reliance on synthetic data can distort scaling laws, leading to "model collapse," where models gradually lose skills and degenerate when exposed to their own outputs across generations \citep{dohmatob2024tale}.
-In parallel, studies on undesirable memorization and privacy leakage highlight the risk that synthetic data pipelines may endanger personally identifiable or proprietary content \citep{satvaty2025undesirable, aditya2024privacy, shanmugarasa2025privacy}.
-While these issues are receiving increasing attention, many current evaluation methods rely heavily on LLMs for scoring or filtering, which introduces significant model-specific biases \citep{gu2025llmasajudge}.
-Consequently, data quality profoundly influences both model development and practical applications, highlighting the urgent need for a more systematic organization of data evaluation methodologies.
+In parallel, work on undesirable memorization and privacy leakage warns that synthetic-data pipelines may expose personally identifiable or proprietary content \citep{satvaty2025undesirable, aditya2024privacy, shanmugarasa2025privacy}.
+While these issues are receiving growing attention, many current evaluation methods heavily rely on LLMs for scoring or filtering, introducing significant model-specific biases \citep{gu2025llmasajudge}.
+Since data quality profoundly influences both model development and downstream applications, a more systematic organization of data evaluation methodologies is urgently needed.